 The key when you teach reading to adults, is to motivate the adult literacy learner to see how reading and writing relates to life skills.
 Help adult literacy students to list situations where knowing how to read or write would be useful.
 When you teach reading to adults, give them ways to make progress when you are not there to help them.
 Adult literacy students need to know that learning to read is an achievable goal.
 Also, that learning new things with a teacher who will not criticize but support, is a positive experience.
-In turn, the ability to recognize and correct their own mistakes will flourish.
+In turn, the ability to recognize and correct their own mistakes will give them hope.

 Set Goals when you Teach Reading to Adults

 Set reachable goals for your student.
 Maybe they want to be able to write a letter to a friend or a letter of complaint.
 It could be that the adult literacy learner would like to be able to fill in forms without fear.
 By setting goals when you teach reading to adults and helping them to reach those goals one at a time, you will be giving them the ability to manage reading and basic English in everyday life.
 As you teach reading to an adult the student will likely begin to set their own targets.
 If they have a hobby, they may have reading material that they need help with.
 Half the battle is won if the student wants to read a text.
 Students should be aware that learning to read may improve brain health.